HarithKK/JSwarm/README.md

 ## References
 <a id="1">[1]</a> Kennedy, James, and Russell Eberhart.
 "Particle swarm optimization."
 Proceedings of ICNN'95-international conference on neural networks.
 Vol. 4.
 IEEE, 1995.
 <a id="2">[2]</a> https://en.wikipedia.org/wiki/Test_functions_for_optimization
+<a id="3">[3]</a> Dorigo, Marco, Mauro Birattari, and Thomas Stutzle.
+"Ant colony optimization."
+IEEE computational intelligence magazine 1.4 (2006): 28-39.
+<a id="4">[4]</a> Toksari, M. Duran.
+"Ant colony optimization for finding the global minimum."
+Applied Mathematics and computation 176.1 (2006): 308-316.
+<a id="5">[5]</a> Abbass, Hussein A. "MBO: Marriage in honey bees optimization-A haplometrosis polygynous swarming approach."
+Proceedings of the 2001 congress on evolutionary computation (IEEE Cat.
+No. 01TH8546).
+Vol. 1.
+IEEE, 2001.

 [java-image]: https://img.shields.io/badge/dynamic/xml?color=red&label=java&query=1.8&url=https%3A%2F%2Fopenjdk.java.net%2Fprojects%2Fjdk8%2F